everit-org/web-sref/README.md

 # weblink
-Adds a pattern to create links to other servlets within a ServletContext
+Adds a pattern to create links to other services within with the help of a WeblinkManager located in the ServletContext.